APMaii/Feb2024-Python-and-ML-for-Engineering-Tutorial/README.md

 Welcome to **Python Machine Learning for Engineering** tutorial series (February 2024 edition).
 This repository serves as a comprehensive resource for learning Python and machine learning techniques tailored for engineering applications.
 Through practical sessions and detailed examples, you'll explore a wide range of Python concepts, machine learning libraries, and real-world engineering problems.

-The all rights belonged to Graphene and Advanced Material Laboratory (GAMLAB) under supervision of Amirkabir University of Technology (AUT)
+> **Note:** The all rights belonged to Graphene and Advanced Material Laboratory (GAMLAB) under supervision of Amirkabir University of Technology (AUT)
 ---

 ## 📚 **Overview**